texttochange/vusion-frontend/README.rst

 Now you have all the installation for the vusion frontend.
 You need now to setup where the work project is going to be saved in your System.

+**Steps**
         1. Open PowerShell as admin by right clicking on the PowerShell icon and selecting "Run as Admin".

 	2. Enter the followig commands in the PowerShell.
 	   ::